What you need to do to comply with regulations on manufactured goods you place on the EU market if there’s a no deal Brexit.

 This guidance is about placing manufactured goods on the EU market.
 There’s different guidance if you’re placing manufactured goods on the UK market.

 Placing goods on the market in the UK, will not count as having placed goods on the EU market after Brexit.
-This is the case even if you put the goods on the UK market before 31 October 2019.
+This is the case even if you put the goods on the UK market before we leave the EU.

 UK conformity assessment

-Appointing an EU-recognised notified body
+Appoint an EU-recognised notified body

 All products where third-party assessment is required will need to be re-marked with the new EU recognised notified body’s 4-digit number.

-You will need to appoint an authorised representative or responsible person based in the EU or EEA.
+If you’re required to, you will need to appoint an authorised representative or responsible person based in the EU or EEA.

-Checking whether your legal responsibilities are changing
+Check whether your legal responsibilities are changing

-If you are a UK based manufacturer, your legal obligations will remain largely unchanged after the UK leaves the EU.
+Your legal obligations will remain largely unchanged after the UK leaves the EU.

-Your importer will need to make sure:
+They will need to make sure:

 - goods are labelled with their address and either your details or your EU-based authorised representative’s details (including your company’s name and a contact address or registered trademark)

-- they maintain a copy of the declaration of conformity for a period of 10 years.
+- they maintain a copy of the declaration of conformity for a period of 10 years